Characteristics and prevalence of fake social media profiles with AI-generated faces: Characterization of TwitterGAN

 \item[Automation.]

 Many accounts in \dataset{TwitterGAN} exhibit characteristics of bots.
 For instance, repeatedly sending scams, posting spam messages, and amplifying posts from selected accounts in a coordinated fashion are typical signs of automation.
-We further apply the BotometerLite model~\citep{yang2020scalable}, a widely adopted Twitter bot detection tool, to these accounts and find that 75.2\% of them are labeled likely bots (using 0.5 as threshold).
+We further apply the BotometerLite model~\citep{yang2020scalable}, a widely adopted Twitter bot detection tool, to all accounts in \dataset{TwitterGAN} and find that 75.2\% of them are labeled likely bots (using 0.5 as threshold).

 \item[``Verification.'']